Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Establishes exclusive state authority: only the State of Delaware may enact laws, regulations, or take action to prohibit, restrict, or regulate the testing or operation of unmanned aircraft systems.
-Local governments are preempted from creating drone ordinances.
-Grandfathered exception for the Town of Bethany Beach, which enacted its ordinance before this preemption clause took effect.
+The State of Delaware has completely preempted all local drone regulation.
+Only the State of Delaware General Assembly may enact laws or take any other action to prohibit, restrict, or regulate the testing or operation of unmanned aircraft systems in the state.
+This preemption clause prevents cities and towns from creating their own drone ordinances.
+The sole exception is Bethany Beach, which passed its local drone ordinance before this preemption clause took effect and is therefore grandfathered in.

 View source